Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on the Houthi-held areas in Yemen on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
-The Houthis said 13 civilians were killed in the capital, Sanaa.
+WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on the Houthi-held areas in Yemen on Saturday, promising to use "overwhelming lethal force" until the Iran-backed rebels cease their attacks on shipping along a vital maritime corridor.
+The Houthis said at least 31 people were killed, and Trump's national security adviser said Sunday that the strikes had successfully targeted "multiple" Houthi leaders.

 “Our brave Warfighters are right now carrying out aerial attacks on the terrorists’ bases, leaders, and missile defenses to protect American shipping, air, and naval assets, and to restore Navigational Freedom,” Trump said in a social media post.
 “No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World.”

+“This was an overwhelming response that actually targeted multiple Houthi leaders and took them out,” Trump national security adviser Michael Waltz said on ABC's “This Week.” that aired Sunday.

-The Houthis reported explosions in their territory Saturday evening, in Sanaa and the northern province of Saada, the rebels' stronghold on the border with Saudi Arabia.
+The Houthis reported explosions in their territory Saturday evening, in the capital of Sanaa and the northern province of Saada, the rebels' stronghold on the border with Saudi Arabia, with more airstrikes reported in those areas early Sunday.
 Images online showed plumes of black smoke over the area of the Sanaa airport complex, which includes a sprawling military facility.

-At least 13 people were killed, said Anees al-Asbahi, spokesman for the Houthi-run health ministry.
-In a statement on social media, he said another nine were wounded.
+The Houthis also reported airstrikes early Sunday on the provinces of Hodeida, Bayda, and Marib.

+The Houthi-run Health Ministry said early Sunday that the death toll had climbed to 31, including women and children.
+Anees al-Asbahi, a spokesperson for the ministry, said Sunday that another 101 people were wounded.

 A U.S. official said this was the beginning of air strikes on Houthi targets that are expected to continue.
 The official spoke on the condition of anonymity because they were not authorized to talk to the press.